Eternal inflation near inflection points: a challenge to primordial black hole models: Conclusions

 It would be interesting to study the fractal structure of the eternally inflating PBH models in more detail.
 Which fraction of PBHs contains a baby universe, and what is the detailed space-time structure at the interface between the baby universe and the surrounding reheated region?
 We leave such questions for future study.

 \acknowledgments

-This work was supported by the Lancaster--Manchester--Sheffield Consortium for Fundamental Physics under STFC grant: ST/T001038/1.
+This work was supported by the Lancaster--Sheffield Consortium for Fundamental Physics under STFC grant: ST/X000621/1.
 E.T. is supported by the ``Fonds de la Recherche Scientifique'' (FNRS) under the IISN grant number 4.4517.08.